DmytroKhodarevskyi/VUTFIT2023---IVS_PROJECT_TADIFAN_Calculator/README.md

 Licence
 -------

-This project is licensed under the terms of the GPL v3 license.
+This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE).